arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 Apart from being a single cell (3.7V), a key factor to selecting the correct battery is that the connector is compatible.

 ### Connector
 You can connect a battery to the MKR WIFI 1010 via a 2-pin JST-PH female connector.
-The PH varient of JST connectors are identified by a pin-to-pin distance of 2 mm.
+The PH variant of JST connectors are identified by a pin-to-pin distance of 2 mm.
 Here are several examples of LiPo batteries with a 2-pin JST-PH connector.
 Each individual connector is made of one plastic housing and two metal crimp terminals.
 A crimping device may be required.
 Note that when looking from above (with the notch facing you), the red (positive) wire should be on your left.

 ![JST-PH connector connected to the MKR WiFi 1010.
 Note that the positive terminal (red wire) is to the left, towards the PMIC](assets/battery-in-mkr.png)
 You can connect a battery to the MKR WIFI 1010 via a 2-pin JST-PH female connector.
-The PH varient of JST connectors are identified by a pin-to-pin distance of 2mm.
+The PH variant of JST connectors are identified by a pin-to-pin distance of 2mm.
 Here are several examples of LiPo batteries with a 2-pin JST-PH connector.
 Each individual connector is made of one plastic housing and two metal crimp terminals.
 A crimping device may be required.
 Note that when looking from above (with the notch facing you), the red (positive) wire should be on your left.

 ### Protection circuit
 A protection circuit cuts off the battery if overcurrent or under/over voltage is detected.
 This adds an additional layer of safety.